-- Trained and Certified.
-The IRS works with local community groups to train and certify VITA and TCE volunteers.
+- The IRS works with local community groups to train and certify VITA and TCE volunteers.

-- VITA Program.
-For the most part, VITA offers free tax return preparation to people who earn $54,000 or less in 2016.
+- VITA generally offers free tax return preparation to those who qualify.

-- TCE Program.
-TCE is mainly for people age 60 or older.
+- TCE is mainly for people age 60 or older.
 The program focuses on tax issues unique to seniors.
 AARP participates in the TCE program through AARP Tax-Aide.

 IRS Free File

 Whether you draw a paycheck, are self-employed or own a small business, you can use all available tax forms you need for free with IRS Free File.
-If you make $64,000 or less (in 2016), you qualify for free brand-name software offered through a partnership between the IRS and leading tax software providers.
+If you make $66,000 or less during 2017, you qualify for free brand-name software offered through a partnership between the IRS and leading tax software providers.
 Some of these providers offer free federal and free state return preparation and electronic filing.
-If you made more than $64,000, you can use Free File Fillable Forms, electronic versions of IRS paper forms best for someone experienced in return preparation.
+If you made more than $66,000, you can use Free File Fillable Forms, electronic versions of IRS paper forms best for someone experienced in return preparation.